forrestcoward/MTG-Card-Generator/README.md

 1. An Azure, C# back end which is an Azure function API built on top of other Azure resources (Cosmos DB, Blob storage).
     * The backend API generates cards based on a prompt and an image based on the card text.
 A simple, stupid, rules engine is implemented to fix common problems on generated cards.
     * [Azure B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/overview) is used as the SSO provider for the login experience.
+    * If the user is logged on, a history is stored for the user so generated cards can be viewed later.
 2. A React, Typescript single-page application (SPA).
 The front end allows the user to login, enter a prompt and then renders the generated card on the page once the API response is received.

 ## Build & Run the Backend